What is Global Supply Chain Management (GSCM)?

 Global supply chain management is the business of business.
 It is the study of how to make things happen.

-GSCM is how Amazon.com is able to promise two-day shipping.
+GSCM makes it possible for Amazon.com to promise two-day shipping.

-GSCM is how Apple is able to meet massive demand for new iPhone models.
+GSCM makes it possible for Apple to meet massive demand for new iPhone models.

-GSCM is how Walmart is able to offer low prices and become the world’s largest retailer.
+GSCM makes it possible for Walmart to offer low prices and become the world’s largest retailer.

-Global supply chain management can be deciding whether to ship by rail, truck, or boat, and deciding whether to order in bulk or just-in-time.
-It can also be managing the process of moving products efficiently through a manufacturing plant.
-These are only a few examples of the many exciting choices you can make by being a part of supply chain.
+Global supply chain management might involve deciding whether to ship by rail, truck, or boat, or deciding whether to order in bulk or just-in-time.
+It can be managing the process of moving products efficiently through a manufacturing plant.
+These are only a few examples of the many exciting choices you can make when you become a part of supply chain.